libertywing/yanwang.github.io/index.md

 ## Opening Positions
 I have some intern positions available at NLP center, Tencent AI Lab.
 If you have any interests or enquires, please feel free to sent me an email.

-We also recruit full-time emploiees, please refer to https://ai.tencent.com/ailab/nlp/en/hiring/employee.html for more details.
+We also recruit full-time emploiees, please refer to [[Recruitment link](https://ai.tencent.com/ailab/nlp/en/hiring/employee.html)] for more details.
 Contact me for internal recommendation.

-## Recent Publications (*=corresponding author, for full publication list, please check [publication page](publications.md))
+## Recent Publications (*=corresponding author)

 #### Retrieval-Guided Dialogue Generation